-On the language (Python, Scala, Java) side key/values are simply tuples.
+RDDs are Tuples.
 If you have an RDD all of whose elements happen to be tuples of two items, it is a Pair RDD and you can use the key/value operations that follow.

-Pair RDD Transformations
+Pair RDD Operations

 Transformation Result

-reduceByKey(func) Reduce values using func , but on a key by key basis.
+reduceByKey(func) Reduce values using func, but on a key by key basis.
 That is, combine values with the same key.

 groupByKey() Combine values with same key.
 Each key ends up with a list.

 sortByKey() Return an RDD sorted by key.

 mapValues(func) Use func to change values, but not key.

 keys() Return an RDD of only keys.

 values() Return an RDD of only values.